-The real key is to create characters with clear desires, so the audience understands not just what a plot twist means, but why it matters to the well-being of the characters we’ve come to care about.
+The real key to delivering a payoff that audiences will appreciate is to create characters with clear desires.
+That way, the audience understands not just what a plot twist means, but why it matters to the goals and the well-being of the characters we’ve come to care about.

 By all means, include twists and surprises in your stories.
+Dice up your narrative.
 Wield the Mystery Box like a pro.